Hystabec/DaedalusEngine/README.md

     * That can run projects built in the editor.

 ## Getting Started
-<ins>**1.
+<ins>1.
 Downloading the project files:</ins>

-### Using Git
+### Clone Using Git
 clone using `git clone --recursive https://github.com/Hystabec/DaedalusEngine`.
 if not cloned recursively, use `git submodule update --init` to clone submodules.

 ### Downloading From GitHub
 Download all the project files.
-Download the additional submodules which can be found at 'Daedalus-Core/Dependencies'.
+Download the additional submodules which can be found in `Daedalus-Core/Dependencies`.
 Current submodules: [ImGuizmo](https://github.com/Hystabec/ImGuizmo/tree/2310acda820d7383d4c4884b7945ada92cd16a47), [yaml-cpp](https://github.com/Hystabec/yaml-cpp/tree/4ea8b0cc00ebe7cc2ce2bae18b84cf0f9767e8a2).
 All submodules can be viewed in `.gitmodules`.
 This file shows the `URLs` to download from and the `path` to go into.

-<ins>**2.
+<ins>2.
 External Dependencies And Project Setup:</ins>
 1. Run `setup.bat` located in the `setup scripts` folder.
-This will check for any required external dependencies and aquire them if they are not found.
+This will check for any required external dependencies and acquire them if they are not found.
 2. If the Vulkan SDK is not installed, the user will be prompted to install it.
-Make sure to install `Shader Toolchain Debug Symbols - 64-bit` when promted by the `vulkan` setup wizard, this will also install the required vulkan debug libraries.
+Make sure to install `Shader Toolchain Debug Symbols - 64-bit` when promted by the `vulkan` setup wizard, this will install the required debug libraries.
-3. Run `setup.bat` again to verify that the external dependencies are not present.
+3. Run `setup.bat` again to verify that the external dependencies are present.
 4. Run `win-GenerateProject-VS22.bat` to generate the visual studio solution.

 Visual studio solution can be regenerated at anytime by running `win-GenerateProject-VS22.bat`